 I'm not trying to document everything we do during December and it's not all holiday-related.
 Just one little (or big) piece of the day gets recorded.
 You can bet that there's always going to be a page about visiting Santa and a letter to Santa and something about getting the tree and a day where I include photos from around the house.
 Intermixed between all those traditions are simple stories, photos, and bits of life during December.

-If you'd like more information on this project please check out my December Daily compilation page here.
+If you'd like more information on this project please check out my December Daily project page.

 Here's 25 ideas and inspirations for your December Daily album: